espaces-marx/ai-radicals/guide_en.md

 1. Once the download is complete, click on the ***chat*** tab.
 2. Click **"Select a model to load"**, and select the model you just downloaded (this may take anywhere from a few seconds to a few minutes).
-3. Once the download is complete, click on the “Create a New Chat” button: **you can now chat with your local AI!**
+3. Once the download is complete, click on the *"Create a New Chat"* button: **you can now chat with your local AI!**

 ### Going further